-Cyd plays Vicki Gaye, one of a group of showgirls that is cordially invited to a mob party.
-Gaye is a successful enough showgirl that she’s got a couple furs in the closet.
+Cyd plays Vicki Gaye, one of a group of showgirls that are cordially invited to a mob party.
+Gaye is a successful enough showgirl that she’s got a couple of furs in the closet.

 She’s not the only one.
 As the girls arrive, there’s a variety of furs on display.

 Sadly the best of them, this fox, isn’t on Cyd’s character.